The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

-First developed in the 1970s, variations of the PSMF have been successfully implemented in a range of settings from weight loss clinics to the bodybuilding community.
-While the details vary, a protein sparing modified fast can broadly be defined as a diet that contains adequate protein to preserve lean muscle mass while limiting energy from carbohydrate and fat.
+First developed in the 1970s, variations of the PSMF have been successfully used in a range of settings, from weight loss clinics to the bodybuilding community.

 It’s all about maximising satiety and nutrient density

-Conversely, we tend to consume fewer calories when more of our diet consists of less energy from fat and carbohydrates.
+Conversely, we tend to consume fewer calories when less of our energy comes from fat and carbohydrates.

-And more importantly, lean body mass can actually increase, particularly if your current protein relatively low.
+More importantly, lean body mass can actually increase, particularly if your baseline protein intake is low.

 How does PSMF diet work?

-While protein intake is high in terms of percentage of calories from the diet, the protein sparing modified fast could be seen as an (endogenously) ketogenic due to the high contribution of body fat to your energy expenditure which will often cause ketones to be elevated.
+While protein intake is high in terms of the percentage of calories from the diet, the protein-sparing modified fast could be seen as (endogenously) ketogenic due to the high contribution of body fat to your energy expenditure which may cause ketones to be elevated.

-- Carbohydrate intake is restricted to less than 20 to 50 g/day.
+- Carbohydrate intake typically is restricted to 20 to 50 g/day.

 - Additional dietary fat beyond what comes with lean protein sources is minimised.

-- Patients in a weight loss clinic setting are restricted to less than 800 kcal/day.
+- Patients in a weight loss clinic setting are restricted to less than 800 calories per day.

 Benefits of a PSMF diet